alemonas/techmart-api/README.md

 # TechMart API

-TechMart API is a Node.js/TypeScript backend application that provides APIs for managing a tech marketplace.
+TechMart API is a Node.js/TypeScript backend application that provides APIs for a inventory management application.

 ## Table of Contents